ai86109/check-deadline/README.md

 ```

 - 1st argument(Date) is required
-- 2nd, 3rd argument is option
+- 2nd, 3rd argument is optional
-  - 2nd parameter default is 23:59
+  - Default 2nd parameter is 23:59
-  - 3rd parameter default is 8（Taiwan Standard Time, UTC+8）
+  - Default 3rd parameter is 8（Taiwan Standard Time, UTC+8）
-    - Input value should lower than 16, and greater than -16(positive sign is unnecessary)
+    - Input value should between 16 and -16 (positive sign is unnecessary)

 ## Dependency